-Agencies are no longer seen by clients as one-stop shops.
+Agencies are no longer seen by most clients as one-stop digital marketing shops.
 According to pundits, the "Agency of Record" has died a slow and painful death.
+That sounds depessing and ominous when you're in the weeds, helping your existing roster with web design, SEO, lead generation, social media or a full comprehensive suite of digital marketing services.

 The claim these days is that agency services are modular.

 One agency to manage search, another for reputation management, another for PR.
-What's worse, the barrier for entry is so low almost anyone can start their own agency.
+What's worse, the barrier for entry is so low, that almost anyone can start their own agency.

 New competitors come with unintended consequences